SarangP/anz-wholesale-engineering-sample/README.md

 1. Runs on Java 8 +, make sure to have JDK8 and maven installed on the machine <br>
 2. Maven is installed<br>
 3. The application uses H2 in-memory database.
-So, for every server restart, there will be no records in the database <br>
+So, for every server restart, there will be seed data in the database <br>
 4. Windows/mac version docker must be installed to run the image, if not, the project can be run by traditional build deploy approach<br>

 There are currently 3 API's exposed as below.